Prephouse/web/README.md

 ### Development

+#### Packages

 - Run `pnpm add -D <package-name>` or `pnpm add <package-name>` to install the corresponding npm package as a development dependency or universal dependency respectively in [package.json](package.json)
 - Run `pnpm i` when you need to install any new packages
 - Run `pnpm store prune` at your own convenience if your machine is low on disk space and contains orphan node modules in its pnpm store

+#### Serve over HTTPS

+If you want to serve your local development server over HTTPS, then follow these steps **in the root directory of this repository**.

+1. Install the [mkcert][mkcert] tool
+2. Run `mkcert -install` to install a local certificate authority (CA)
+3. Run `mkdir .cert`
+4. Run `mkcert -key-file ./.cert/key.pem -cert-file ./.cert/cert.pem "localhost"` to create an SSL certificate
+5. Run `pnpm start:secure`
+6. Navigate to <https://localhost:3000> on your web browser

+Both key.pem and cert.pem must be stored in the .cert directory as webpack will search that directory for the certificate during the build process, and git will ignore that directory.
+Do **not** commit the certificate to the git repository.

+#### Miscellaneous

 - A hot reload of the Prephouse website will be triggered whenever you add, modify or delete any files in the [src](src) directory
 - Place any client-side images in the [public/images](public/images) directory